California’s Tobacco Control Program

 - Take action and get involved in the fight against tobacco in their community.

 - Break their addiction to tobacco.

 Since the program began in 1989, California has led the way in forever changing how the public sees tobacco use and tobacco industry marketing.

-- 90 percent of adult Californians do not smoke cigarettes.1
+- 88 percent of Californians do not smoke.1

-- Youth smoking rates are one of the lowest in the nation.
-2
+- Youth smoking rates are one of the lowest in the nation.23

-While there have been many successes, tobacco use continues to take a toll on California families:
+While there have been many successes, a lot remains to be done:

-- Tobacco use continues to be the single most preventable cause of illness, disability, and premature death.4
+- Tobacco use continues to be the single most preventable cause of illness, disability and premature death.5